-NMED's Statewide Water Quality Management Plan and Continuing Planning Process (WQMP/CPP) provides a concise summary of the water quality management system in New Mexico (NM) and the roles of the major participants in that system, as required by Sections 208 and 303 of the federal Clean Water Act (CWA) and New Mexico Statutes Annotated (NMSA) 1978, Section 74-6-4(B) of the New Mexico Water Quality Act (WQA).
+New Mexico's Statewide Water Quality Management Plan and Continuing Planning Process (WQMP/CPP) provides a concise summary of the water quality management system in New Mexico (NM) and the roles of the major participants in that system, as required by Sections 208 and 303 of the federal Clean Water Act (CWA) and New Mexico Statutes Annotated (NMSA) 1978, Section 74-6-4(B) of the New Mexico Water Quality Act (WQA).

-In accordance with Section 303(e) of the CWA and 40 CFR 130.5, states are required to have a CPP which describes the processes used to manage its water quality program.
+In accordance with Section 303(e) of the CWA and 40 CFR 130.5, states are required to have a CPP which describes the processes used to manage the state's water quality programs.
 The state may determine the format of its CPP as long as it meets the minimum requirements, as described in Section 303(e)(3)(A)-(H) of the CWA and 40 CFR 130.5, but it may also include other processes at its discretion.